rysieko/rysiekohyprlanddocs/README.md

 # myhyprlanddocs
-folder must be in your home dir
+folder must be in your home dir for copy.sh to work